phusion/passenger_binary_build_automation/README.md

 `passenger_binary_build_automation` statically links a number of libraries into the Passenger agent and Nginx.
 These libraries need to be updated once in a while, e.g. when important bugs or security vulnerabilities have been fixed.
 The procedure for doing that is as follows.

- 1. Change the relevant library version numbers in `shared/definitions`.
+ 1. Change the relevant library version numbers in `shared/definitions` (there's a handy script at `./update.sh`).
  2. [Update the Docker container and the macOS runtime](#update-container-and-runtime).
  3. Build the binaries locally to test whether everything works as expected.
  4. [Update the `passenger_binary_build_automation` version lock in Passenger to the current `passenger_binary_build_automation` commit](#update-passenger-lock).